siduction/sidu-manual/data/en/0312-part-gparted_en.md

 /dev/sdb6: UUID="2ef32215-d545-4e12-bc00-d0099a218970" BLOCK_SIZE="4096" TYPE="ext4" PARTUUID="2853e345-06"
 ~~~

-We can see that the last entry in the *fstab* (mounted to */mnt/TEST_res*) is no longer contained in the *blkid* list.
+We can see that the last entry in the `fstab` (mounted to `/mnt/TEST_res`) is no longer contained in the `blkid` list.
 Instead, we have two new partitions.
-In this example, the PC would perform a reboot but would not be able to mount */mnt/TEST_res* and the two new partitions automatically.
+In this example, the PC would perform a reboot but would not be able to mount `/mnt/TEST_res` and the two new partitions automatically.
 The boot process would be delayed considerably.

-> If the UUID's for the partitions of **/** (root), **/home** and **swap** do not match the entries in **/etc/fstab**, it is mandatory to adjust the entries.
+> If the UUID's for the partitions of **/** (root), **/home**, and **swap** do not match the entries in `/etc/fstab`, it is mandatory to adjust the entries.
 Otherwise, the system will not start after a reboot.

 ### Changing NTFS partition sizes with GParted

 **Resizing NTFS partitions requires an immediate reboot after execution.
 No further changes to partitions may be made before then.
 This will inevitably lead to errors.**

 * Once Windows has started and the Windows logo has disappeared, a **checkdisk** window appears which says that **C:\\** is being checked for errors.
-* Please let this AUTOCHECK run finish its job: Windows must check the file system after a resize.
+* Please let this AUTOCHECK finish its job: Windows must check the file system after a resize.
 * After the check, the computer is automatically rebooted the second time.
 This ensures that the system can run without problems.
 * After the restart, Windows will work properly.
 However, you have to let the system finish booting and wait for the login window!

-<div id="rev">Last edited: 2022/01/17</div>
+<div id="rev">Last edited: 2022/03/31</div>